Applications for geographical indications for non-EU products in 2025

 Timeline

-Opposition to registration of the following as a PGI may be lodged with the European Commission within 3 calendar months from the date indicated.
+Opposition to registration of the following applications may be lodged with the European Commission within 3 calendar months from the date indicated.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.